 Though the rules allow citizens to carry CBD, there are limits to buying CBD.
 These rules will differ from one state to another, but in most states, CBD must have a limited amount of THC to be considered legal.
 Anything beyond that threshold would be considered a felony.
 To be exact, the amount of THC should stay under 0.3%; anything beyond that would be illegal.

-While CBD does help women deal with pain from fibroids, it doesn’t have any kind of effect on the fibroids itself.
+While CBD may help women deal with pain from fibroids, it doesn’t have any kind of effect on the fibroids itself.
 To answer whether CBD oil help with fibroids, in short, no, but it can help you deal with their side effects.
 If you are thinking about trying CBD for pain, then you need to do some research on your state’s laws on CBD.
 Many states still do not allow people to possess CBD, let alone use it to reduce pain.
 You need a prescription from your doctor, and they can also offer advice on daily dosage for dealing with fibroids.